vmware-archive/nsxraml/documentation/appendix.md

 The following item is deprecated, and might be removed in a future release.
 * GET/POST/DELETE /api/2.0/vdn/controller/{controllerId}/syslog.
 Use
   GET/PUT /api/2.0/vdn/controller/cluster/syslog instead.

+The following API to retrieve the edge health status is deprecated.
+* GET  api/4.0/edges/{edge-id}/status.
+Use GET /api/4.0/edges/{edgeId}/healthsummary instead.

 ### Behavior changes in NSX 6.4.1